 If you want your garden to sparkle at night without lighting, transforming it into a moon garden will create a place of enchantment.

-Finding a spot to design your garden near a window or porch where moonlight streams makes the perfect starting point.
-Most moonlight gardens are composed of white flowers with different textures, but you can also add flowers and plants with cool colors.
+Create a moon garden layout near a window or porch where moonlight streams makes the perfect starting point.
+Most moonlight gardens are a uniformed color scheme of white flowers with different textures, but you can also add flowers and plants with cool colors.

 Turning your backyard into a natural haven for wildlife is a simple way to extend kindness to the animals, birds, and amphibians that live around us.
 Providing shelter, water, and food sources is a way to give back to all the benefits we receive from nature.